ncalteen/puppet_study_notes/02_Creating_Puppet_Modules/12_Using_Modules.md

 ### Assigning Classes to Every Node

-- This ca be assigned in `common.yaml` using a top-level key named 'classes'.
+- This can be assigned in `common.yaml` using a top-level key named 'classes'.

   **/etc/puppetlabs/code/hieradata/common.yaml**